 A Quest for Justice

-“A Quest for Justice, October 7 and Beyond" is the first comprehensive legal and evidentiary framework to analyze the systematic use of sexual violence as a weapon of war during the October 7 Hamas attacks on Israel.
+'A Quest for Justice: October 7 and Beyond' is the first comprehensive legal and evidentiary framework to analyze the systematic use of sexual violence as a weapon of war in the Hamas attacks on Israel on October 7, 2023 and during the hostages' subsequent captivity.

-“A Quest for Justice, October 7 and Beyond" is the first comprehensive legal and evidentiary framework to analyze the systematic use of sexual violence as a weapon of war during the October 7 Hamas attacks on Israel.
+'A Quest for Justice: October 7 and Beyond' is the first comprehensive legal and evidentiary framework to analyze the systematic use of sexual violence as a weapon of war during the Hamas attacks on Israel on October 7, 2023 and during the hostages' subsequent captivity.

-Unlike prior reports that focused on documenting atrocities, this book builds a legal blueprint for prosecuting these crimes, even when direct attribution to individual perpetrators is impossible to prove.
+Unlike prior reports that focus on documenting the atrocities, this book establishes a legal infrastructure for prosecuting the sexual violence crimes, even when specific acts cannot be attributed directly to individual perpetrators.

-- To prosecute Hamas for crimes against humanity
+- To prosecute Hamas terrorists for crimes against humanity

-- To blacklist Hamas under UN mechanisms for using sexual violence as a war tactic
+- To include Hamas in UN blacklists of organizations that employ sexual violence as a weapon of war

-- To shift international legal standards for how conflict-related sexual violence is addressed- in Israel and beyond
+- To alter global legal standards for contending with conflict related sexual violence, in Israel and abroad

-This is a globally relevant legal intervention that could shape how courts, UN bodies, and prosecutors worldwide approach sexual violence as a weapon of war.
+This is a document of global importance that could shape the approach adopted by judicial courts and tribunals, UN bodies, and prosecutors worldwide when addressing sexual violence used as a weapon of war.

-This is the first global legal blueprint explaining how to prosecute sexual violence as a weapon of war- even when evidence is messy, survivors are gone, and individual perpetrators can’t be tied to individual acts.
+This is a comprehensive in-depth book and not just another human rights report.
+The book delineates the first global roadmap of its kind, proposing legal approaches that will facilitate prosecution of sexual violence as a weapon of war, even when evidence is complex, survivors have been silenced (sometimes forever), and when individual perpetrators can’t be tied to specific acts.

-The evidence we have gathered leaves no doubt: sexual violence was deliberately deployed as a weapon of war on October 7th, demanding a new framework for justice and accountability.
+The evidence gathered leaves no room for doubt: sexual violence was deliberately deployed as a weapon of war on October 7.

 FAQ